Fridasaralinnea/microblog/README.md

 Acknowledgement
 -------------------

-This is a co-effort of several people using freely available documentation and tools from the open source community.
+This is a co-effort of several people using freely available documentation and tools from the open source community..

 For contributors, see commit history and issues.